yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 const RUNNING: usize = 0b10;
 ```

 The wake function sets the `WOKEN` bit.
-If both bits have previously been 0 (i.e. the task was neither woken nor running), then we schedule the task by pushing a task reference into the queue:
+If both bits have previously been 0 (i.e. the task was neither woken nor running), then we schedule the task by pushing its reference into the queue:

 ```rust
 let task = self.clone();